varnish/Varnish-Book/varnish_book.rst

    The hitrate average ``avg(n)`` show data for the last 10, 100, and 438 seconds.
    The average hitrate is 0.9967 (or 99.67%) for the last 10 seconds, 0.5686 for the last 100 seconds and 0.3870 for the last 438 seconds.

+   .. table 6

-   .. csv-table:: Columns displayed in central area of ``varnishstat``
+   .. csv-table:: Table :counter:`tables`: Columns displayed in central area of ``varnishstat``
       :name: columns_central_area
       :delim: ;
       :widths: 20, 80